PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 There can be USB pass-through issues from host to the virtual machine.

-For example, on **VirtualBox**, the WaRP7 did not come up as a mass storage device after running the u-boot command to sync the USB bridge - it needed an additional reset.
+For example, on **VirtualBox**, the WaRP7 did not come up as a mass storage device after running the u-boot command to sync the USB bridge (detailed below) - it needed an additional reset.
 The full process to see the mass storage device is:

 1. On the WaRP7's console, perform the USB mass storage u-boot command: `ums 0 mmc 0`.
 1. In the virtual machine's settings, under **Ports** > **USB**, click the **Add new USB filter** button and select the **FSL USB download gadget**.